 Raspberry Bircher Muesli

-Place the frozen raspberries in a small bowl and pour over 1 tbsp boiling water.
+- Place the frozen raspberries in a small bowl and pour over 1 tablespoon boiling water.
 Place to one side.